tiagofontcruz/SpaceBouncingBallsGame/README.md

 ## Getting Started

-The program consists of bouncing balls with different gravities in different directions.
+The program consists in a Game with Spaceship trying to hit bouncing balls with different gravities.
+Every time you hit a ball, it changes the velocity.

 ### Dependencies